popo1221/ejs-exec/README.md

   ejs-exec compile template/**/*.ejs  Compile ejs in template directory to js
 ```
 ## Note
-The generated js depends on the file `ejs.js` in this module (or file `ejs.umd.js` is needed if in browser client).
+- The file dist/ejs.js is required when using the tool.
+- [es5-shim](https://github.com/es-shims/es5-shim) is required when in browser(<= IE8).